 His ribs and entire body hurt so badly from her embrace.
 What had happened to him?
-Where was he, and moreover, what day was it?
+Where was he, and moreover, when and who was he?

-He heard people rush into the room and could make out that they were, or at least who they appeared to be: Professor Dumbledore, Mad Eye Moody, and Remus Lupin.
+He heard people rush into the room and could make out that they were who they appeared to be: Professor Dumbledore, Mad Eye Moody, and Remus Lupin.
 His mind began to fill with thoughts so quickly that it was almost painful.
-Mad Eye was supposed to be dead.
+Mad Eye was also supposed to be dead.

 His senses were slowly coming back to him and the room and the people in it were beginning to become more focused and vivid.